dandi/handbook/docs/13_upload.md

 ## Standardize data

-1. Standardize your dataset
+The data within Dandisets should be standardized with the NWB, NWB + BIDS, or BIDS data standards.
+Below are instructions on how to organize your data into these standards, and create your Dandiset.

-1. NWB format or BIDS with NWB files
+1. NWB dataset or BIDS dataset with NWB files
     1. Convert your data to NWB 2.1+ in a local folder.
 Let's call this `<source_folder>`.
     We suggest beginning the conversion process using only a small amount of data so that common issues may be spotted earlier in the process.
     This step can be complex depending on your data.